 On behalf of the Federal Ministry of Education, Science and Research (BMBWF) and funded by the European Union under the Development and Resilience Plan (2020-2026; only available in German), the Austrian Science Fund (FWF) and the Austrian Research Promotion Agency (FFG) are implementing the Quantum Austria Funding Initiative from 2021-2026.
 To do so, they are relying on a number of their respective funding instruments for personnel and infrastructure.
 A portion of the funds are earmarked for research infrastructure in the highly innovative field of next generation high performance computing, quantum computing, and their intersections.

 Under the initiative, a separate budget of EUR 30 million is available for basic research projects funded through the FWF.

-Funding may be requested for projects that are clearly defined in terms of objectives and methods with specific limits in terms of duration and budget in accordance with the requirements of the FWF programmes Stand-Alone Projects, 1000 Ideas Programme, ESPRIT, or Erwin Schrödinger Fellowships including a return phase.
-More detailed information on submitting projects under FFG programmes as part of the Quantum Austria Initiative can be found here.
+Funding may be requested for projects that are clearly defined in terms of objectives and methods with specific limits in terms of duration and budget in accordance with the requirements of the FWF programs Principal Investigator Projects (previously called Stand-Alone Projects) or Erwin Schrödinger Fellowships including a return phase.
+More detailed information on submitting projects under FFG programs as part of the Quantum Austria Initiative can be found here.
 Applications must focus thematically on the field of quantum research and quantum technology.
 Possible research questions may include, for instance, the following topics:

 - Specific preparation and control of quantum states;